DHP-stottepakke/pages/pages/dmp_supporting_info/support_06_document.md

 _Supplementary info: When unsure about relevant metadata standards within your field, the Dublin Core standard defines a minimum set of values and is embedded in many more comprehensive standards._

-### Will you use existing vocabularies/ontologies/terminologies to describe your data?
+### Will you use existing vocabularies/ontologies/terminologies to describe the data?
 Please consider which controlled vocabularies, ontologies or terminologies have relevance within your field of research, and apply these to heighten precision when describing your research data.
 Specifying the applied vocabularies/ontologies/terminologies in the metadata or data documentation is important to avoid ambiguity.

 Vocabularies/ontologies/terminologies can be important from the [FAIRsharing registry of standards](http://fairsharing.org/).